dokmelody/bootstrapping/docs/decisions/DR-0002-LGPL-license.md

 Copyright (C) 2019 Massimo Zaniboni - mzan@dokmelody.org
 -->

+# Status

+* DISCARDED in favour of DR-0004-Boost-license

 # Context

 DokMelody is a project composed of an user interface, various programming languages compilers, and libraries.